 Submission Guidelines and Rules

-All entry fees are only $4.00 and will help support the Nepal Orphanage.
+All entry fees are only $4.50 and will help support the Nepal Orphanage.
 Entry fees will be paid online with the submission via PayPal.
 All participants (or their parents) must have a PayPal account as this is how prize money will be distributed.
 Students may submit different work in various categories each year but only one entry per category.
 More than one submission per student per category will not be accepted and disqualified.
-Entries should reflect and correspond to this year's theme: "The Work of Love."
+Entries should reflect and correspond to this year's theme: "Live in Wonder."
 DO NOT put participant's name on the artwork.
 There are no refunds on entry fees.
 Participants (or their parents) who live outside of the continental United States MUST have a PayPal account as this is how prize money will be distributed outside of the U.S.

 Recognizable Images and/or Voices